saitejavanamala/Portfolio/Piping Tech/Piping Tech_Exp.md

 I, along with my team of three identified the 8 wastes of lean, implemented 5S for better organization of Work in progress inventory, came up with metrics such as Internal customer satisfaction metric, location accuracy, etc.  I came up with a proposal for layout, standard operating procedures for workflow, then discussed with my supervisor and the VP for the feasibility of the solutions.

-__Data Analysis__: I used Excel for sorting and filtering by customer name, using pivot tables to count items and parts, to build a list of unique Items, unique figure lists, then condition statements such as IF for creating process maps. etc.
+__Data Analysis__: I used Excel for sorting and filtering by customer name, using pivot tables to count items and parts, to build a list of unique Items, unique figure lists, then condition statements such as IF for creating process maps. etc. I used drop down lists for data validation, then formulae such as vlookup, concatenation, transpose, string functions, etc.

 __Team Lead__ - Material Identification Task Force